Biochaga

 5. Dehydration.

-6. Crushing the dried extract to fine powder.
+6. Crushing the dried extract into a fine powder.

 7. Packaging and storage

-Dehydration process is necessary to transform the half-liquid mass of chaga extract obtained by the stage #4 into dry powder.
-In other words, we want to remove water.
+The dehydration process is necessary to convert the semi-liquid mass of chaga extract obtained in step #4 into dry powder.
+In other words, we want to remove the water.

-There are three methods that can be applied for chaga extract dehydration:
+There are three methods that can be used to dehydrate chaga extract:

-1. Spray-dry - Spraying the extract in a centrifugal machine by compressed hot air.
+1. Spray-drying - Spraying the extract in a centrifugal machine with hot compressed air.

 2. Infrared drying (IR ovens).

-Processed with Spray-dry or IR methods, chaga mushroom undergoes strong thermal impact.
-Inevitably, this affects the chemical composition of chaga and is greatly diminishing its healing power.
+When chaga is processed by spray-drying or IR methods, it is subjected to intense heat.
+This inevitably affects the chemical composition of chaga and greatly reduces its healing power.

-As you may know, the temperature for treating chaga should not exceed 60 degrees celsius.
+As you may know, the temperature for processing chaga should not exceed 60 degrees Celsius.
 Right?

-Now, I am going to reveal the secret kept from you by manufacturers: SD dehydration method applied to chaga provides for hot air with temperatures exceeding 150 degrees celcius!
+Now I am going to reveal the secret that the manufacturers have been keeping from you: The SD dehydration method applied to chaga calls for hot air with temperatures exceeding 150 degrees Celsius!
 How about that?

-And did you know that 90% of all manufacturers of chaga extract use SD or IR dehydration methods?
-Interesting, isn’t it?
+And did you know that 90% of all chaga extract manufacturers use SD or IR dehydration methods?
+Interesting, isn't it?

-Why are they doing that?
-The answer is simple: using the heat is much less expensive and more profitable.
+Why do they do this?
+The answer is simple: it is much cheaper and more profitable to use heat.

-You will know by the end of this article.
-But before that, I would like you to learn some things about sublimation process, or “freeze-drying”.
+You will find out by the end of this article.
+But before that, I want you to learn a few things about the sublimation process, or "freeze-drying".

 sublimation process

-The principle of sublimation is illustrated on this flowchart.
-It is very different from thermal method of dehydration.
-Sublimation (lyophilization) is the process of solvent removal from the frozen solution, gels, suspensions and biological objects.
+The principle of sublimation is illustrated in this flow chart.
+It is very different from the thermal method of dehydration.
+Sublimation (lyophilization) is the process of solvent removal from frozen solutions, gels, suspensions and biological objects.

-The basis consists in the process of sublimation of the consolidated solvent (ice) bypassing the liquid phase.
+The basis consists in the process of sublimation of the solidified solvent (ice) bypassing the liquid phase.

-The word "lyophilization" translated from Greek language means "I am solving and love".
-In other words, chaga extract dehydrated in sublimation dryer is a product made with soft method, i.e. "made with love".
+The word "lyophilization" translated from the Greek language means "I dissolve and love".
+In other words, chaga extract dehydrated in a sublimation dryer is a product made by a soft method, i.e. "made with love".

-Now let us explain why the sublimation dryer is better in both scientific and practical sense.
+Now let us explain why the sublimation dryer is better both scientifically and practically.

-Dehydration of chaga extract with sublimation method allows to preserve the maximum quantity of key chaga substances without causing any damage to molecules of chaga in the process.
-Such chaga extract has a pleasant flavor and pronounced taste.
-Freeze-drying process retains the structural integrity of chaga mushroom and its biological activity.
-Moreover, chaga extract made with sublimation stays fresh longer.
+Dehydration of Chaga extract by the sublimation method allows to preserve the maximum amount of the main Chaga substances without damaging the Chaga molecules.
+Such chaga extract has a pleasant aroma and distinctive taste.
+Freeze-drying preserves the structural integrity of the Chaga mushroom and its biological activity.
+In addition, freeze-dried chaga extract stays fresh longer.

-Because the Freeze-drying process is more complicated, labour-intensive and expensive compared to the other methods.
+Because the freeze-drying process is more complicated, labor-intensive and expensive compared to the other methods.

-• It takes much more time and considerably higher power consumption.
+• It requires much more time and much higher energy consumption.

-Thanks to the meticulous removal of non-soluble admixtures and ballast from the half-liquid form of chaga extract, the finished chaga extract powder is instantly and fully soluble in water.
-SD chaga extract doesn’t dissolve quickly, it keeps floating on the surface of water for a long time until thoroughly stirred.
+Thanks to the careful removal of insoluble impurities and ballast from the semi-liquid form of chaga extract, the finished chaga extract powder is instantly and completely soluble in water.
+SD chaga extract doesn't dissolve quickly, it floats on the surface of the water for a long time until it is thoroughly stirred.

-Moreover, a high vacuum is crucial for producing chaga extract with the correct moisture level.
-Simply speaking, freeze-dried extract cannot be overdried.
+In addition, a high vacuum is critical to producing chaga extract with the proper moisture content.
+Simply put, lyophilized extract cannot be overdried.

-On the contrary, IR and spray-dry methods fail to control the moisture content.
-As a result, it often happens that the finished product is overheated and overdried ("overdone") thereby increasing the ash content, giving an unpleasant smell and destroying even more useful substances of the chaga.
+On the contrary, IR and spray drying methods cannot control the moisture content.
+As a result, the finished product is often overheated and overdried ("overdone"), increasing the ash content, creating an unpleasant odor, and destroying even more of the chaga's beneficial compounds.

 Color of chaga extract.

-It is often believed that dark brown or black color of chaga extract guarantees its high quality.
-Well, it makes sense but not always is true.
+It is often believed that the dark brown or black color of chaga extract guarantees its high quality.
+Well, it makes sense, but it is not always true.

-Chaga extract may gain a dark-brown and a black color in two cases:
+Chaga extract can be dark brown and black in two cases:

-- if the extract was freeze-dried then the reason for its black color is a high content of melanin.
+- If the extract was freeze-dried, the reason for its black color is a high content of melanin.

-- if the extract was made with the spray-dry method, it may me dark brown or black in color due to its overheating.
+- If the extract is spray dried, it may be dark brown or black due to overheating.

-Take a look at this picture.
+Look at this picture.
 You can see two chaga extract powders.
 One is brown and the other is black.
-Both were produced with Spray-dried dehydration process!
-However, one of them was adequately dried, while the other was overheated.
-You can see it from its darker color.
+Both were produced using the spray-dried dehydration process!
+However, one of them was properly dried while the other was overheated.
+You can tell by its darker color.

-Now, please compare it with FD chaga extract on the next picture below.
-It is also black but has the small crystal-like shiny particles.
-This is the main distinguishing feature of FD chaga extract.
-It is black because it has a lot of melanin and not because of overheating.
-By sublimation drying it is impossible to overheat anything because there is no heat involved.
+Now compare it to the FD Chaga extract in the next picture below.
+It is also black, but has the small crystal-like shiny particles.
+This is the main characteristic of FD chaga extract.
+It is black because it has a lot of melanin, not because it has been overheated.
+With sublimation drying, it is impossible to overheat anything because there is no heat involved.

 Spray dry chaga extract